KingGizzard/Ballotbox/pse/README.md

-> see [here](https://www.trusted-setup-pse.org/) for more details on the semaphore public trusted-setup
+> see [here](https://www.trusted-setup-pse.org/) for more details on the semaphore pse